voxeltycoon/mods/README.md

 Modding documentation: [**docs.voxeltycoon.xyz**](https://docs.voxeltycoon.xyz)

 > `VoxelTycoon.dll` and `UnityEngine.CoreModule.dll` are not included in the repository.
-They can be found in the `<game_directory>/VoxelTycoon_Data/Managed` folder and should be manually put into the `Lib` folder before building projects.
+Their actual location is automatically detected using the `Directory.Build.props` file if VoxelTycoon is installed in the default SteamLibrary location.
+If VoxelTycoon is installed at a different location, place a `VoxelTycoonInstallationDirectory.txt` in the repository directory and write the path to directory containing the `VoxelTycoon.exe` executable.
+E.g. `C:\Program Files (x86)\Steam\steamapps\common\VoxelTycoon`

 ## Hello Voxel World